 More time is spent reading together as a family.

-We are working on building the skills we set out to teach our kids to begin with like cooking, gardening, caring for the animals, even sewing and crocheting.
+We are working on building life skills our children need like cooking, cleaning, and caring for themselves and their responsibilities.

 We’re able to play board games and enjoy each other’s company.